About File Upload Questions

 - File Type: Base logic on the type of file that was uploaded (PDF, Document, Spreadsheet, Graphic, Custom Extensions).

-Once your responses have been collected, Qualtrics offers various methods to create reports both in and out of the platform.
-From the Results module, you can view aggregate data with pre-made reports as well as create your own.
-From the Responses module, you can view and manipulate your survey responses on an individual basis.
+Once your responses have been collected, Qualtrics offers various ways you can analyze your response data.
+From the Reports tab, you can view aggregate data in pre-made reports as well as create your own reports from scratch.
+From the Data & Analysis tab, you can view and manage individual respondents’ data.

 Downloaded Data Format